Can A Creditor Garnish My Wages After 7 Years?

 Protecting Your Wages from Garnishment

 Understanding your rights and taking proactive steps can help shield your wages from garnishment.
+In addition to exploring options like exemptions or negotiation, consider working with creditors to negotiate an affordable payment plan as a way to avoid wage garnishment.
 Here’s what you need to know to protect your hard-earned money.

 Know Your Rights as a Debtor